Probiotic-Rich Cultured Cream: Recipe

 - Transfer to refrigerator to firm up, keeps for several months.

 - Add green stevia powder or liquid stevia and strawberry extract (sugar/alcohol-free).

 - Toss in sour fruit (green apple, pomegranate) + sprouted seeds for a nourishing breakfast.

 - Churn into ice cream, butter or whipped cream.

 - For a healthy breakfast, add super spirulina and top with fruit.

 - Fold in salad dressing or mix with mustard, sea salt, and herbs for a delicious dip.

-- Dollop onto soup or a baked red-skinned potato (add cultured butter for more yummy).
+- Dollop onto soup or a baked red-skinned potato (add cultured butter for yummy!).

-- Use as a creamy thickening addition to sauce (won’t curdle or separate).
+- Use as a cream thickener added to sauce (won’t curdle or separate).

 - This recipe is ideal for anyone on a gut healing program like B.E.D.

 - It’s important to culture cream at 72-75 degrees.
-I sell an Incubator Kit that keeps temperatures constant.
-If you don’t buy a Kit, then use a seed-mat or put jar of cream on top of fridge, or near a heating vent.
+My husband created a wonderful Incubator Kit to keep temperatures constant.
+If you don’t buy a Kit, then use a seed-mat or put jar of cream on top of fridge or near a heating vent.

 - Make sure temperature remains constant with a room thermometer.
 If temperature drops below 69 degrees, cream can be stringy/slimy.
 If temperature gets above 75 degrees, it can culture too fast, separate, turn sour.

 - This recipe food combines with everything, even fruit.